 Why choose between brownies and blondies when you can have the best of both?
 These Fudgy Swirled Brownie Blondies have all the thick, fudgy, cookie flavor of blondies plus the chocolatey bliss of brownies in every bite.

-These have quickly become one of my favorite chocolate desserts because they are quick to whip up and use simple ingredients with high visual and tasting impact.
+This easy blondie recipe has quickly become one of my favorites for dessert because they are quick to whip up and use simple ingredients with high visual and tasting impact.

 Brownie Blondie Ingredients